Why We Should Watch More Studio Ghibli

 FROM UP ON POPPY HILL (Gorō Miyazaki, 2011)

-Moral of the story: #LoveWins.
+Moral of the story: Well, love wins.
 So she hated him at first.
 Then they finally leveled up to mutual understanding status, only to find out that they might be siblings.
 Still, they were unable to suppress their innermost desires and decided to carry on with their love.

-High school life: The film touches on all the high school issues that we have, at one point, all been concerned with: family and parent problems, finding your cool group, meeting your first love, dealing with an annoying sibling, having to do chores and duties at home, and real problems like the war aftermath, et cetera.
+High school life: The film touches on all the high school issues that we have, at one point, all been concerned with: family and parent problems, finding your cool group, meeting your first love, dealing with an annoying sibling, having to do chores and duties at home, and real problems like the war aftermath.

 OCEAN WAVES (Tomomo Mochizuki, 1993)

 Unique selling point: The story is told in flashback, with appropriate Instax-esque snaps.
-Plus it’s a guy who narrates the story (think 500 Days of Summer!)—Taku, the main protagonist.
+Plus it’s a guy who narrates the story (think 500 Days of Summer!).
+His name is Taku.